By JEFF KATZ

 “The picture arrived today.

-What can I say except it surpasses all my expectations.
+What can I say except that it surpasses all my expectations.

 P. R. (United Kingdom)